Kozhikode North Assembly constituency

 Kozhikode North State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Thottathil Ravindran of CPI(M).
+As of the 2026 Assembly elections, current MLA is K.Jayanth of INC.

 Kozhikode North Assembly constituency was established by the 2008 delimitation.
 Before, it was known as Calicut-I from 1957 to 2008.

 Local self-governed segments

 Kozhikode North Assembly constituency is composed of the following wards of the Kozhikode Municipal Corporation: